perezbarbosa/hosting-compare/ops/terraform/README.md

 NOTE: At this point, we may need to fix the DNS record Alias as it may be wrongly linked to the CloudFront distributions
 NOTE: Also an SSL Certificate for both domains should be manually created via ACM before creating the CloudFront distributions

 4- **Lambda**: the lambda folder includes the [VPC lambda function](https://aws.amazon.com/blogs/aws/new-access-resources-in-a-vpc-from-your-lambda-functions/), meaning the lambda (placed in public subnets) will have its own security group, which will be used by the RDS to restrict access only to that function.

-Moreover, the API Gateway is created at this point, exposing the lambda function to the world.
+5. **API Gateway**: the API Gateway is created at this point, exposing the lambda function to the world.
+It also grants permissions to the lambda to be invoked by the API Gateway and finally returns a terraform output to facilitate to get the API Gateway invokation endpoint.

 5- **RDS**: the relational database, hosted in the default VPC's private subnets.